emoryhubbard/autocode-client/README.md

 This VS Code extension version does it by having the LLM insert console log statements into the code it generates, navigates to a URL of the user's locally-running React app where the file they were trying to modify will have its code executed, then feeds the results of the logs (and any errors) from loading that page with a headless browser (and there is also an option for doing it with a full browser so you can see it) to verify it is running correctly, and if not it tries again until it gets it working properly or gives up.

-It has solved this problem in principle but still needs some work--see [More Details on the Parser and Future Work](https://github.com/emoryhubbard/autocode-client?tab=readme-ov-file#more-details-on-the-parser-and-future-work).
+It has solved this problem in principle but still needs some work--see [More Details on Apply Snippet and Future Work](https://github.com/emoryhubbard/autocode-client?tab=readme-ov-file#more-details-on-the-parser-and-future-work).

-This problem is much harder than it looks, because it needs to run FAST--it can't just ask the LLM for a whole file, you have to ask it for snippets, and deal with all the edge cases to properly apply them, and prompt engineering, to keep the token count down so each LLM call takes only 2 or 3 seconds at most, since it might need to test and re-run 3 or 4 times to solve a problem.
+This problem is much harder than it looks, because it needs to run FAST--it can't just ask the LLM for a whole file, you have to ask it for snippets, and deal with all the edge cases to properly apply them (hence the elaborate abstract syntax tree [system for applying snippets](https://github.com/emoryhubbard/autocode-client?tab=readme-ov-file#more-details-on-the-parser-and-future-work) I developed), and prompt engineering, to keep the token count down so each LLM call takes only 2 or 3 seconds at most, since it might need to test and re-run 3 or 4 times to solve a problem.
+Not only that, but it required developing a system for extracting JSX code from the LLM's responses (which I originally [made a neural network](https://github.com/emoryhubbard/extract-js) for, then found a more robust way to do it here with an algorithm based on a JSX parser, although another alternative would be to get a JSON output from the LLM API that contains a JSX property).

 The Changes-In-Mutiple-Files Problem: